 Where We Train

 All of the ACGME-required rotations occur at The Mount Sinai Hospital, which is the main campus for our program.
-The Mount Sinai Hospital is a 1,200-bed academic medical center where we perform more than 65,000 anesthetics annually as well as nearly 8,000 deliveries, of which one-third are high-risk.
+The Mount Sinai Hospital is a 1,200-bed academic medical center where we perform more than 65,000 anesthetics annually as well as over 8,000 deliveries, of which one-third are high-risk.
 Our diverse patient population comes from some of the richest and some of the poorest communities in the city as well as from around the tri-state area, country, and the world.
 As a resident, you are involved with all aspects of peri-operative care, from pre-operative testing clinic through the operating room/interventional radiology suites/obstetrics floor, to the post-operative pain management service and intensive care units.
 In addition, you spend at least two months at Elmhurst Hospital Center and the James J. Peters Veterans Affairs Medical Center.
 We provide shuttle buses to Elmhurst and the Bronx VA hospitals.
 We also reimburse the cost of taxi transportation to/from affiliates during off hours when the shuttle is not running.

 The VA Medical Center, located in the Bronx, is New York City’s first VA hospital and serves as a referral center for the VA system in the lower Hudson Valley.
 You rotate through the operating rooms and the pain management practice.

-You can also pursue elective months in regional anesthesia at Mount Sinai West, the original home of the New York School of Regional Anesthesia or ambulatory pediatric ear, nose, and throat anesthesia at the New York Eye and Ear Infirmary of Mount Sinai, in Manhattan’s East Village.
-You can take an elective rotation in office-based anesthesia, working at the faculty practice’s ambulatory surgery center and at certain private surgeons’ offices located on Park Avenue and other Upper East Side locations in Manhattan, where we provide anesthesia services.
+You can also pursue elective months in regional anesthesia at Mount Sinai West, the original home of the New York School of Regional Anesthesia, or ambulatory pediatric ear, nose, and throat anesthesia at the New York Eye and Ear Infirmary of Mount Sinai, in Manhattan’s East Village.
+You can take an elective rotation in office-based anesthesia, working at the faculty practice’s ambulatory surgery center and at certain private surgeons’ offices on Park Avenue and other Upper East Side locations in Manhattan, where we provide anesthesia services.